 Check out the Sky Tower – The Sky Tower has stood tall at 328 meters as an icon of Auckland’s sky line for 20 years.
 It’s an exciting hub of adrenaline activities, superb dining and breathtaking views.
 You can do the sky walk or the sky jump from the tower.

-Check out Giapo Ice Cream – I had the pleasure of check out Giapo when I was in Auckland recently and I have to say this is one cool experience you do not want to miss.
+Check out Giapo Ice Cream – I had the pleasure of checking out Giapo when I was in Auckland recently and I have to say this is one cool experience you do not want to miss.
 They are passionate about helping others see ice cream in a different way.
 They’ve created a unique ice cream experience in Auckland.
 This is an ice cream tasting experience with a twist.
 The best ice cream in New Zealand.